 The above investigations on quantum batteries have been based on the framework of the simplest model of a quantum detector, {\it viz.}, a two-level atom or qubit, usually known as the Unruh-De Witt detector \cite{DeWitt1979, Unruh1984} interacting linearly with a scalar field, resembling the interaction of an atomic dipole coupled with the electromagnetic field \cite{hu2012geometric,Martinez2016_1}.
 In the open quantum framework, a plethora of works have been investigated using a single \cite{Benatti_2004, yu2008understanding, hu2012geometric, jin2014dynamical,liu2021relativistic} and two Unruh-DeWitt detectors \cite{Benatti_2004,zhang2007unruh,hu2015entanglement,yang2016entanglement,cheng2018entanglement,she2019entanglement,zhou2021entanglement, chen2022entanglement} in diverse physical scenarios.
-A natural extension of these genre of studies is to employ quadratic coupling of the quantum battery with the scalar field environment \cite{Alicki2013}.
+A natural extension of these genres of studies is to employ quadratic coupling of the quantum battery with the scalar field environment \cite{Alicki2013}.
 The primary motivation for studying quadratic interactions stems from the fact that quadratic interaction is analogous to the phenomenon of the \textit{two-photon absorption (TPA) process}, which has fundamental importance in the field of quantum optics \cite{gilles1993tp}.
-From the reference \cite{Wu2023}, we also find that the entanglement between two Unruh-DeWitt detectors with the quadratic field coupling scenario does not decrease monotonically with the increase in acceleration \cite{Wu2023}, in contrast to the linear field coupling scenario.
-Quadratic field couplings for Unruh-De Witt detectors have been considered earlier \cite{Hummer2016, Sachs2017, Gray2018}, leading to the possibility of enhanced entanglement harvesting.
+From the reference \cite{Wu2023}, we also find that the entanglement between two Unruh-DeWitt detectors with the quadratic field coupling scenario does not decrease monotonically with the increase in acceleration, in contrast to the linear field coupling scenario.
+Quadratic field couplings for Unruh-DeWitt detectors have been considered earlier \cite{hinton1984particle, Hummer2016, Sachs2017, Gray2018}, leading to the possibility of enhanced entanglement harvesting.
 It may also be relevant to note here that environmental engineering for control of open quantum systems forms a key focus of current research in quantum devices \cite{Koch_2016, Uchiyama_2018}.
 Recently, it has been shown that the non-linear nature of the TPA process opens up the possibility of exploiting quantum resources, such as entanglement, to enhance measurement precision and access new information about ultrafast molecular dynamics.
 In addition, this non-linear interaction provides a promising route for establishing the metrological advantages of nonclassical squeezed light sources in precision measurements of TPA cross sections \cite{munoz2021quantum}.
 Quadratic light-matter interaction has also been studied from the perspective of waveguide QED framework \cite{alushi2023waveguide}.
 Previous works show that superconducting qubits nonlinearly coupled to quantum microwave resonators \cite{felicetti2018tp, felicetti2018ultra}, or nanomechanical oscillators \cite{zhou2006nonlinear}.